HonglinChu/SiamTrackers/SiamRPN/README.md

 ```
 python bin/create_dataset_ytbid.py
 ```
-The command above will get a dataset, you can download from
+The above command  will get a new dataset, you can download from

 - **YTB&VID**  [BaiduYun](https://pan.baidu.com/s/1gF8PSZDzw-7EAVrdYHQwsA) password: 6vkz